 - Competitive Admission GPA

 Minimum Admission GPA IS 2.7.
-Please note a competitive applicant will have a minimum of 3.0.
+Admission to the program is highly competitive and largely, but not solely, based on GPA.
+Alberta students who present an admission GPA of 3 or greater (4-point scale) are best placed for competitive admission.
 Admission GPA is calculated on all coursework completed in the two most recent terms of study (Fall/Winter) provided they contain a minimum of 24 credits.
 If those two terms contain less than 24 credits, then all work in the term(s) prior will be included in the calculation until the minimum total of 24 credits has been reached.

 - Full-Time Study Requirement